apache/pulsar-site/docs/security-basic-auth.md

 :::

-Create a password file named `.htpasswd` with a user account `superuser/admin`:
+To create a password file named `.htpasswd` with a user account `superuser/admin`, you can use the following methods.

 * Use MD5 encryption (recommended):

    ```bash